AACHILLESS/Anomaly-Traffic-Detection-BNF/README.md

 The saved parameters of the modules in /anomalib-main/anomalib/model_save.

-The one_dimension_packet.py in /anomalib-main/anomalib/data is special for the process of traffic.
+The one_dimension_packet.py in /anomalib-main/anomalib/data is the data module special for traffic.

 ## Local Install
 We highly recommend utilizing the Local Install method to install Anomalib.